MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

-O bservational studies are generally only sufficient to show associations or form hypotheses that can be later checked with experiments.
+Observational studies are generally only sufficient to show associations or form hypotheses that can be later checked with experiments.
 Making causal conclusions based on experiments is often reasonable.
 However, making the same causal conclusions based on observational data can be treacherous and is not recommended.
 Indeed, making causal conclusions based on observational data is arguably the most common mistake in our news headlines and social media posts!

 \BeginKnitrBlock{guidedpractice}<div class="guidedpractice">Suppose an observational study tracked sunscreen use and skin cancer, and it was found that the more sunscreen someone used, the more likely the person was to have skin cancer.
 Does this mean sunscreen *causes* skin cancer?^[No!
 See the paragraph following this guided practice for an explanation.]</div>\EndKnitrBlock{guidedpractice}